GMOD/Apollo/README.md

 ### Note about data directories

 Apollo 2.X allows you to add multiple data directories to your webapp, and it expects the data directories to be stored outside of the tomcat webapps directory.
-Use the [quick-start guide](docs/Apollo2Build.md) to learn how to add new data directories for your organisms.
+Use the [developer's guide](docs/Apollo2Build.md) to learn how to add new data directories for your organisms.